 You should call the Appointment Center at 303-436-4949.
-When you need an interpreter or TTY services when you see your provider, let the Appointment Center agent know when you make your visit.
+If you need an interpreter or TTY services when you see your provider, let the Appointment Center agent know when you make your appointment.

-You will get a visit as quickly as possible, but no later than the times listed in the visit standards chart listed below:
+You will get an appointment as quickly as possible, but no later than the times listed in the appointment standards chart listed below: